 AFTER Photo: The entry foyer was transformed with new finishes to the walls, stairs and flooring.
 Spanish deco tiles were incorporated into the staircase rebuilt with dark hardwood.
 A new iron railing, Old World skim coat on the drywall… and a terra cotta floor.

-The Spanish interior style within a Jeff Doubét designed home is typically created with a proclivity for fresh and unique interpretations of Old World features incorporated in the historic Spanish homes of the 1920s and 1930s.
+I like to create fresh and unique interpretations of Old World features that were incorporated into the historic Spanish homes of the 1920s and 1930s.

 These special Spanish interior design elements include: fireplaces with decorative hoods, kitchen range hoods, art niches, archways into other rooms.
 All examples are illustrated within this build.

-ABOVE: Nothing makes me more happy than to visit a construction site and see a beat up copy of my book Creating Spanish Style Homes.
-I have been collecting photos of Post-it and earmarked copies.
-Someday will share a collection of them in a blog post one day.
+ABOVE: It’s really cool when I visit a construction site and see a beat up copy of my book Creating Spanish Style Homes.
+I’ve been collecting photos of Post-it note earmarked copies like this one.

 Construction Photo 1: On this day I was visiting the job site to help the homeowners and their General Contractor walk through a wide variety of Spanish interior design upgrades they could make to their ongoing construction project, now in the works.